Updated: September 2024

 Downloadable version: Here

-Mission: The College of Information and Cyberspace educates joint warfighters, national security leaders, and the cyber workforce on the cyber domain and information environment to lead, advise, and advance national and global security.
+Mission: CIC’s mission is to educate joint warfighters, national security leaders, and the cyber workforce on the cyber domain and information environment to lead, advise, and advance national and global security.

 About: CIC is known for its thought leadership, prestigious educational experience, close cooperation with senior public and private sector partners, and hosting events of national strategic importance.
 It is our nation’s only strategically oriented and joint (all military services) graduate institution focused on information and cyberspace.
 Our faculty is comprised of world-class experts with terminal degrees, as well as practitioners such as senior military officers, industry professionals, and visiting chairs from government agencies.
-CIC is currently organized into two departments: Information Strategy & Disruptive Technology and Cyber Strategy & Infrastructure.
+CIC is currently organized into three departments: Infrastructure and Disruptive Technology, Information Strategy, and Cyber Strategy.
 The CIC curriculum is designed to prioritize the needs of the DoD Cyberspace Workforce in coordination with stakeholders including US Cyber Command, Congress, and the DoD CIO.

 Students: CIC currently has hundreds of students enrolled that come from diverse organizations across the US military (US Cyber Command, Marine Corps, etc.), interagency (Department of Homeland Security and others), ally, and partner nations, as well as from the private sector.
 The CIC maintains thousands of alumni that are senior leaders in the national security, diplomatic, intelligence, and technology communities.
 Admissions: https://cic.ndu.edu/students/admissions/.